redhat-consulting/jbpm-ee/README.md

   * Integration Mode - Standalone: https://github.com/redhat-consulting/jbpm-ee/wiki/Standalone-Modes

 2) A simplified scale-out model - Because jBPM becomes a blackbox, and the interfaces to integrate with jBPM through the service layer are the same no matter if you call them remotely or locally, it allows jBPM to be used remotely near as easily as locally.
 In large enterprise (such as consumer banking or logistics) you might have a huge array of machines to serve largely user experience, and then BPM is needed to only serve a small subset of functionality.
 In the model we are delivering, it is easy to create a cluster of jBPM service machines, and then separate that from the larger application.
-This allows the customers to more effectively scale the different tiers of their application while controlling cost, and therefore making us competitive price wise.
+This allows the customers to more effectively scale the different tiers of their application while controlling cost.
   * Integration Mode - Standalone: https://github.com/redhat-consulting/jbpm-ee/wiki/Standalone-Modes